History of the Mantelpiece

 A Centuries-Long Story of Invention, Efficiency and Beauty

-The stone hearth began as a sturdy utilitarian object but has over time transformed into an architectural focal point and showcase for art and design in the home.
-The evolution of the fireplace parallels the progression of fine art and on a more intimate scale.
+The stone hearth began as a sturdy, utilitarian part of every home.
+Over time it has transformed into an architectural focal point and showcase for art and design in the home.
+The evolution of the fireplace therefore parallels the progression of fine art on a more intimate scale.

-Necessity, the Mother of Invention
+Necessity, the mother of invention

 As two-story buildings with timber floors became more common, fireplaces moved to the exterior stone wall for increased safety, with smoke venting via a chimney.
 By the 13th century, fireplaces were being placed near the interior of homes to avoid external wall projections.
-This move necessitated an additional structure to draw smoke up into the chimney — the forerunner of the overmantel.
+This move necessitated an additional structure to draw smoke up into the chimney, the forerunner of the overmantel.

 The Rumford fireplace (as it became known) created a sensation in London, and spread quickly.
-Finally, the indoor fireplace had achieved a level of usefulness and efficiency, lifting it out of the middle ages and into the parlors of the social elite.
+Finally, the indoor fireplace had achieved a level of usefulness and efficiency, lifting it out of the middle ages and into the parlours of the social elite.

-An Object D’Art for the Home
+An object d’art for the home

-With improved functionality and increased efficiency the design and decorations of mantels and overmantels that occurred over the following centuries reflect the history of fine art itself.
-Many of the world’s great artists, sculptors and architects (Inigo Jones, Christopher Wren, Giambattista Piranesi and Frank Lloyd Wright) used the mantelpiece as a showcase for their artistry.
-No elegant residence was complete without a fireplace and mantel befitting the style and wealth of its owner, and complementing the architectural style of the home.
+The stylistic developments of the design and decorations of mantels and overmantels that occurred over the following centuries reflect the history of fine art itself.
+Many of the world’s great artists, sculptors and architects, including Inigo Jones, Christopher Wren, Giambattista Piranesi and Frank Lloyd Wright, used the mantelpiece as a showcase for their artistry.
+No elegant residence was complete without a fireplace and mantel befitting the style and wealth of its owner, and complementing the architecture of the home.

 Tartaruga Design has revived the sculptural heritage of centuries past.
-Meticulous detailing, truthful interpretations of architectural periods and masterful craftsmanship give your unique Tartaruga stone mantelpiece its distinctive character.
+Meticulous detailing, truthful interpretations of architectural periods and masterful craftsmanship give your unique Tartaruga cast stone mantelpiece its distinctive character.